astery/jobs-offers-exercise/README.md

 There is no need to read in sax-way for such small file but let's do because we can.

-Run `mix show_continents_stats` and use `--slowdown` flag to see continents stats updates as loading proceeds.
+Run `mix show_continents_stats | less -S`. `less` is needed to get horizontal scrolling to comfortably view wide table.

 ## 02 / 03 .
 Question: Scaling